hanhan13579/LERE/README.md

 8. **Prohibition of pronouns**

 ## Prompt Code
 The repository contains the prompt code used for both the LERE method and the baseline model.
-Additionally, it includes the prompts used for ablation experiments, specifically:
+Additionally, it includes the prompts used for ablation experiments: LERE without EARS  and LERE without two-step processing

-- **LERE without EARS**
-- **LERE without two-step processing**

 These prompts can be utilized to test the impact of different components of the LERE method on the standardization process.